AllureOfTheStars/Allure/GameDefinition/PLAYING.md

 Q: Is autoexplore safe?

 A: Not at all.
-It doesn't try to guess which hazardous terrain you want to avoid and which to bardge through, so be prepared to abort exploration if open fire or slippery ground comes into view.
+It doesn't try to guess which hazardous terrain you want to avoid and which to barge through, so be prepared to abort exploration if open fire or slippery ground comes into view.
 Unless you have HP to spare.